wesleyhales/wesleyhales.com/blog/2012-07-11-Sharing-With-Web-Intents-Today.md

 <div id="container2" class="max-width-100"></div>
 Here we see that there are no files being cached outside of the browsers default capabilities.
 Render times are still staying fairly consistent with the previous times, with the exception of Twitter, which was cut down to more than half of it's no-cache onload time.
-HTTP requests remain mostly the same, and sizes are a little better, but LinkedIn is still chiming in at 45KB... on each page load.
+HTTP requests remain mostly the same, and sizes are a little better, but LinkedIn is still chiming in at 45KB... on each page load/refresh.

 Lastly, when we click the share button for each provider, we get the following:
 <div id="container3" class="max-width-100"></div>